- What is fertilizer?

 Phosphorus used in fertilizers comes from the fossilized remains of ancient marine life found in rock deposits in the U.S. and other parts of the world, or from plant and animal materials.
 Phosphorus helps plant health, density, and root growth.
 Phosphorus is the plant world’s equivalent of carbohydrates — it provides the energy that a plant needs to grow.

-How do I know if the fertilizer is phosphorus free?
+How do I know if the fertilizer is phosphorus or nitrogen free?

 Three numbers are displayed prominently on the bag of fertilizer.
 Look for a zero (0) as the middle number of the three numbers.
 These numbers represent the percentage by weight of nitrogen (N), phosphorus (P), and potassium (K), respectively.
 Phosphorus-free fertilizer has a zero (0) in the middle.

-Which number on the bag of fertilizer is phosphorus?
+Which number on the bag of fertilizer is phosphorus and which is nitrogen??

-The three numbers on the label are nitrogen (N), phosphorus (P) and potassium (K).
-Phosphorus-free fertilizer has a zero (0) in the middle.
+The three numbers on the label are nitrogen (N), phosphorus (P) and potassium (K), N-P-K. Phosphorus-free fertilizer has a zero (0) in the middle.
+Nitrogen-free fertilizer will have a zero (0) as the first number.

-No. Organic fertilizer is made of natural materials.
-Examples of organic fertilizer include livestock manure, feather meal, blood meal, cotton seed meal, compost, etc. Organic fertilizers also contain phosphorus.
-In fact, even if the phosphorus number on the bag is low, often so is the nitrogen number.
-Turf grass managers will often recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
+Not necessarily.
+Organic fertilizer is made of natural materials.
+Examples of organic fertilizer include livestock manure, feather meal, blood meal, cotton seed meal, compost, etc. Organic fertilizers also typically contain phosphorus.
+If the organic fertilizer phosphorus number on the bag is low, often is the nitrogen number.
+Turfgrass managers will usually recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
 Even low phosphorus products can add up to large loads of phosphorus depending on how much is applied.

 What is soil testing and why should I care?

 Soil testing means sending a sample of your lawn soil to a laboratory to learn what levels of nutrients currently exist in your lawn.
 The test results also provide recommendations on what your lawn needs (in terms of pH, phosphorus, and potassium) to be healthy.
-Your local soil and water conservation district can provide information on soil testing, as well as the county extension offices of Penn State or Cornell University.
+Your local soil and water conservation district can provide information on soil testing, as well as your local cooperative extensions, Penn State or Cornell University.

 To have a good looking lawn, do I need to fertilize?

-Do I need special equipment or a different application method to use phosphorus free fertilizer?
+Do I need special equipment to apply fertilizer?

-No. Only use a fertilizer product designed for lawns.
+Use only a fertilizer product designed for lawns.
 Look for “lawns” on the label and look for directions listing “spreader settings”.
-Use only the spreader setting listed on the label and follow the use instructions.
-More is not better.
+Follow the manufacturer’s instructions and use the spreader setting listed on the label.
+Remember: More is NOT better.
 If the forecast calls for rain, wait until after the stormy weather has passed.
-Leave a buffer of unfertilized lawn next to any waterways.
+Be sure to leave a buffer of unfertilized lawn next to any waterways.

 Are there better times to fertilize?
 Time of day, time of year, weather conditions?

 The best times to fertilizer are the late Spring and early Fall.
 Fertilize little to none during the summer.
 A fall fertilization program will produce the healthiest turf throughout the year.
 Do not apply fertilizer if the forecast calls for a heavy rainfall.
+No fertilizer should be applied between November 15 and March 1.
 Never apply fertilizer to frozen soil.

 What are the best practices for lawn care?

-How does phosphorus move around and affect our water quality?
+How do nutrients move around and affect our water quality?

-Phosphorus (P) is essential to plant and animal life.
-Problems with phosphorus as a water pollutant result not from its presence, but from the addition of excessive amounts.
-Phosphorus enters lakes and streams in one of three primary ways:
+Nitrogen (N) and phosphorus (P) are essential to plant and animal life.
+Problems with these nutrients as a water pollutant result not from their presence, but from the addition of excessive amounts.
+Nutreints enters lakes and streams in one of three primary ways:

 - stormwater run-off (sediment, leaves and pollen, dead plants and animals, animal waste, septic seepage, fertilizer),